LituRout/PSLD/README.md

 ## Prerequisites
 The implementation is GPU-based.
 A single GPU (A100) is sufficient to run all experiments.
 Tested with `torch==1.12.0 torchvision==0.13.1a0`.
 To reproduce the reported results, consider using the exact version of `PyTorch` and its required dependencies as other versions might be incompatible.
 Make sure to install all the required packages for [`/diffusion-posterior-sampling/`](https://github.com/LituRout/PSLD/tree/main/diffusion-posterior-sampling) and [`/stable-diffusion/`](https://github.com/LituRout/PSLD/tree/main/stable-diffusion).
 Check if the DPS sampler and Stable Diffusion sampler are working before proceeding to the next steps.
+Use the latest version of generative foundation model ([Stable Diffusion v1-5 Model Card, as of May 2023](https://huggingface.co/runwayml/stable-diffusion-v1-5/resolve/main/v1-5-pruned-emaonly.ckpt)) to get better performance.

 ## Repository structure
 All the experiments are issued in the form of pretty self-explanatory `python` codes.
 To execute each code, we provide shell scripts inside `stable-diffusion/run/` folder.